DependableSystemsLab/SolidiFI-benchmark/README.md

 ## Structure

-  The folder named "results" contains all the data related to the evaluation experiments conducted in the paper.
+  The folder named "results" contains all the files of the dataset along with the experimental artifacts of our paper.

    Following is an example of results folder structure:

     results
 	|
 	|=> Oyente